Cherlwood History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Cherlwood research.
-Another 207 words (15 lines of text) covering the years 1296, 1500, 1779, 1800, 1500, 1591 and 1688 are included under the topic Early Cherlwood History in all our PDF Extended History products and printed products wherever possible.
+Another 207 words (15 lines of text) covering the years 1296, 1500, 1779, 1800, 1592, 1500, 1591 and 1688 are included under the topic Early Cherlwood History in all our PDF Extended History products and printed products wherever possible.

 Cherlwood Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Cherlwood have been found, including Charlwood, Cherleswode, Charlewood, Charlwode, Charlwoode and many more.

 Early Notables of the Cherlwood family (pre 1700)

 Another 51 words (4 lines of text) are included under the topic Early Cherlwood Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cherlwood family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Cherlwood, or a variant listed above: Richard Charlwood who arrived in Virginia in 1658.